sivaraam/cwopg/README.md

 # Run `npm install` in the project root.
 cd cwopg && npm install

+# This is needed else npm will complain about the
+# dependency being a Git repository and would
+# error out in hte upcoming install
+rm -rf node_modules/mwoffliner/

+# We have to install twice as some dependencies (e.g., stemmer)
+# don't seem to be fetch properly during the first install.
+# For now we work around by installing twice.
+npm install

 # Run `npm install` inside the `ui/web` folder
 # This is needed for the styles.
 cd ui/web && npm install